bnb-chain/bnb-chain.github.io/docs/staking-with-ext-wallet.md

 ## How to redelegate your BNB with extension wallet

-By staking you BNB, you participate in the selection process of Binance Smart Chain validators and earn rewards.
+By staking you BNB, you participate in the selection process of BNB Smart Chain validators and earn rewards.
 Staking BNB is critical for securing the network.
 Validators can self-bond, meaning they can delegate BNB to themselves, and they can also receive delegations from any other BNB holders.

 Redelegations between a unique delegator, source validator, and destination validator can only happen once every 7 days